Find the best immigration program for you. Take our free immigration quiz and we’ll tell you the best immigration programs for you!

 So, if you’re used to having access to everything you need within an hour or two in the UK, you might want to consider your medical needs when you decide where to settle in Canada.

-About 60% of Canadians have some form of private health insurance, often through an employer benefits package, to help cover items that the public plan does not include.
+About 60% of canadians have some forms of private health insurance, often through an employer benefits package, to help cover items that the public plan does not include.
 This typically extends to prescription drugs, dental care, vision care, and rehabilitative services like physiotherapy.
 If you’re self-employed, you can still purchase a private plan, but it can be costly.

 An annual premium for you and a partner is usually at least $3,000 Canadian dollars.
 These policies vary in what they cover, so it’s wise to read the details carefully.
 This supplemental coverage can save you significant out-of-pocket costs if you regularly need prescription drugs or other services not funded by the province.
 Further, employers offering health benefits packages might be able to attract and retain staff more easily, as otherwise those costs might be paid by an individual or couple—either through a private insurance plan or out of pocket.